GMBog/CV-for-Phenotye-Predictions/README.md

 Originally developed by Hendyel Pacheco, PhD at UW-Madison.

 This pipeline uses Bash and R scripts to perform cross-validation for phenotype predictions.
-The process works like an **American Postman** delivering letters to other postmen.
+The process works like an **American Postman** delivering letters.
 Here's the analogy:

 ## 1. 📮 The Postman:
 The postman is the Bash script `1_run.R.jobs.paral.sh`.